-Having your property managed by a professional takes the pressure off and allows you to relax and own an investment stress free.
+Having your property managed by a professional takes the pressure off and allows you to relax and own an investment stress-free.
 Let us worry about the maintenance on a Friday evening of a long weekend or rent arrears because your tenant has lost their job.
-It can be very difficult for a private landlord to be objective about things when they develop a relationship with the tenant… with us it is business and we are able to deal with it in a professional manner with your best interests at heart.
+It can be challenging for a private landlord to be objective about things when they develop a relationship with the tenant… with us, it is business, and we can deal with it professionally with your best interests at heart.

-Fixed term tenancies are fixed for a certain period, usually 6 or 12 months.
-They can also be signed up to be renewed at the busiest renting periods so they will become available at peak seasons.
-In a fixed term, tenants cannot give notice to vacate but can ask to be released early if they have special circumstances – It is rare that the tenancy tribunal will award an early release.
+Fixed-term tenancies are fixed for a certain period, usually 6 or 12 months.
+They can also be signed up to be renewed at the busiest renting periods so that they will become available at peak seasons.
+In a fixed term, tenants cannot give notice to vacate but can ask to be released early if they have special circumstances – The tenancy tribunal will rarely award an early release.

-Periodic tenancies are on a month by month basis and tenants can give 21 days written notice at any time.
-Landlord can give tenants 42 days written notice if they wish to use the property for themselves or a family member.
+Periodic tenancies are on month by month basis, and tenants can give 21 days written notice at any time.
+The landlord can give tenants 42 days written notice if they wish to use the property for themselves or a family member.
 They can also give 90 days notice without specifying a reason.

-This will depend on various factors; Time of year, property condition and presentation and also the amount of access we have for viewings etc. We do run open homes as this can be advantageous, however we do pride ourselves on being available at our clients’ convenience.
+This will depend on various factors; time of year, property condition and presentation and also the amount of access we have for viewings etc. We do run open homes as this can be advantageous; however, we pride ourselves on being available at our clients’ convenience.
 We always have very low vacancy rates as we begin to show our properties as soon as our tenants give notice, unlike other companies who wait until they have vacated.
 We always aim to reduce downtime between tenancies.

 We have the ability to pay our landlords once a month, twice a month or weekly.
 This is often helpful when fitting in with mortgage payments.
 You’ll be paid by internet banking.
 This occurs on the 1st working day of each month unless another arrangement has been made for multiple payments.